 sent right to your inbox!

-The average cost of a wedding hovers right around $30,000, give or take a little.
-That's a significant portion of many Americans' annual income!
-If you don't have a budget, you'll pretty much always spend more than you wanted, which is why planning your wedding on a budget is super important.
+Are you wondering how to throw a wedding on a budget?
+Can you believe that the average cost of a wedding hovers right around $30,000, give or take a little.
+That’s a significant portion of many Americans’ annual income!
+If you don’t have a budget, you’ll pretty much always spend more than you wanted, which is why planning your wedding on a budget is super important.

 This might seem obvious, but if you want to have a wedding on a budget, you’ll need to know your budget limit when you start.
 If your parents are paying for the wedding or giving you a portion to help out, get that hard and fast number.